Agent Map

 print(result.data.head())

-Now the output has annual_revenue_usd, employee_count, and last_funding_round columns.
+The output now has annual_revenue_usd, employee_count, and last_funding_round columns.

 Via MCP